zeek/zeek/doc/frameworks/logging.rst

         }

-Running this will now produce two new files, ``conn-local.log`` and ``conn-remote.log``, with the corresponding entries.
+Running this will now produce two new files, ``conn-local.log`` and ``conn-remote.log``, with the corresponding entries (for this example to work, the ``Site::local_nets`` must specify your local network).
 One could extend this further for example to log information by subnets or even by IP address.
 Be careful, however, as it is easy to create many files very quickly.